johnbayko/hicp/docs/python_hicp.rst

 supported by the user agent.
 If not supported, the older component is not replaced.
 The window size and other component positions might be shifted around automatically.

+Positions start at 0 and go up to 255.

 There should be a ``remove()``, but I haven't done that yet.